-Tables 6.9 to 6.11 show that the background levels (2.10 keq/ha/yr) already significantly exceed the lower and critical load for the habitats within Blaen Cynon.
-With the process contributions in place, both alone and in combination with other projects and plans, the lower critical load for the SAC will therefore be exceeded.
+Tables 6.10 to 6.13 show that the background levels (2.10 keq/ha/yr in the original assessments and updated to 2.19 keq/ha/yr using data from APIS which was accessed in August 2017) already significantly exceed the lower critical load for the habitats within Blaen Cynon.
+With the process contributions in place, both alone and in-combination with other projects and plans, the lower critical load for the SAC will therefore be exceeded.

-With respect to the higher critical load for acid deposition, Tables 6.9 to 6.11 show that the higher critical load will not be exceeded, either alone or in combination with other projects, based on the worst case acid deposition model (Table 6.9) or based on model using the long-term realistic emissions data (Table 6.11).
+With respect to the higher critical load for acid deposition, Tables 6.10 to 6.13 show that the higher critical load will not be exceeded, either alone or in-combination with other projects, based on the worst case acid deposition model (Table 6.10) or based on model using the additional technologies and a 70% conversion of NOx to NO2 long-term realistic emissions data (Table 6.13).

-Tables 6.9 to 6.11 show that using any of the assessment methodologies, Blaen Cynon SAC will experience an increased acid deposition from the process contribution of between 21.5% (Table 6.11) and 38.4% (Table 6.9) of the lower critical load, when considered in isolation from other projects.
-These levels clearly exceed the 1% screening threshold for the process contribution as a percentage of the critical load.
-The predicted environmental contribution as a percentage of the lower critical loads exceeds the 70% screening threshold in Tables 6.9, 6.10 and 6.11, both in isolation, and in combination with other projects outlined in Chapter 4.
+Table 6.10 shows that using the IED emissions limits and without any additional technologies applied to mitigate the effects, any of the assessment methodologies, Blaen Cynon SAC will experience an increased acid deposition from the process contribution of between 21.5% (Table 6.11) and 38.4% (Table 6.9) of the lower critical load, when considered in isolation from other projects.
+The predicted environmental contribution as a percentage of the lower critical loads exceeds the 70% screening threshold in Tables 6.10, 6.11 and 6.12, both in isolation, and in-combination with other projects outlined in Chapter 4.